Go to Reviews.org AU Edition

 We suspect that Alexa’s limits have yet to be discovered.
 There could still be Easter eggs that no one’s thought to try yet.

 This is one thing that we know for sure Alexa can’t do.
 Don’t get us wrong; Alexa can help you screen for some diseases.
-For instance, she can lead you in checking yourself for COVID-19 symptoms.
+For instance, she can lead you in checking yourself for flu-like symptoms.

 If you do have telltale symptoms for an illness that requires treatment, you need to contact a medical professional, stat.